CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Related Work

-\textbf{Interactive Navigation $\&$ Navigation Among Movable Obstacles (NAMO)}.
+\textbf{Interactive Navigation $\&$ Navigation Among Movable Obstacles (NA- MO)}.
 A parallel line of work studies Navigation Among Movable Obstacles, where an agent may relocate objects to reach a blocked goal.
-Classical NAMO and rearrangement planners search over joint spaces of robot motion and obstacle configurations~\citep{Wilfong1988MotionPI, Chen1991PracticalPP, Chadzelek1996HeuristicMP, Okada2004EnvironmentMP, Stilman2004NavigationAM, stilman2008planning, Nieuwenhuisen2006AnEF, Levihn2012HierarchicalDT}, but assume full knowledge of geometry and dynamics, small number of obstacles, and short horizons, while optimizing reaching a single goal rather than reasoning about persistent environmental changes or future tasks.
-Interactive navigation approaches bring these ideas into embodied setting: Interactive Gibson~\citep{Xia2018GibsonER} provides benchmarks for interaction in clutter; InterNav~\citep{Zeng2021PushingIO} and CaMP~\citep{Wang2023CaMPCM} learn how to move blocking objects based on visual input.
-Interactive-FAR~\citep{He2024InteractiveFARInteractiveFA}, IN-Sight~\citep{Schoch2024INSightIN}, ADIN~\citep{Wang2024AnIN}, SPIN~\citep{Uppal2024SPINSP}, and related systems for legged manipulators or human-in-the-loop assistance explore fast heuristics, affordances, or uncertainty-aware querying for interactive routing.
+Classical NAMO and rearrangement planners search over joint spaces of robot motion and obstacle configurations~\citep{Wilfong1988MotionPI, chen1991practical, Chadzelek1996HeuristicMP, Okada2004EnvironmentMP, stilman2005navigation, stilman2008planning, Nieuwenhuisen2006AnEF, Levihn2012HierarchicalDT}, but assume full knowledge of geometry and dynamics, small number of obstacles, and short horizons, while optimizing reaching a single goal rather than reasoning about persistent environmental changes or future tasks.
+Interactive navigation approaches bring these ideas into embodied setting: Interactive Gibson~\citep{Xia2018GibsonER} provides benchmarks for interaction in clutter; InterNav~\citep{zeng2021pushing} and CaMP~\citep{wang2023camp} learn how to move blocking objects based on visual input.
+Interactive-FAR~\citep{He2024InteractiveFARInteractiveFA}, IN-Sight~\citep{Schoch2024INSightIN}, ADIN~\citep{Wang2024AnIN}, SPIN~\citep{Uppal2024SPINSP}, Flax~\citep{du2026fast}, NAMO-LLM~\citep{zhang2025namo} and related systems for legged manipulators or human-in-the-loop assistance explore fast heuristics, affordances, or uncertainty-aware querying for interactive routing. \newstuff{RoboEXP~\citep{jiang2025roboexp} and CuriousBot~\citep{wang2026curiousbot} interact to reveal unknown hidden spaces and discover object relations.}

-However, these systems remain fundamentally reactive: their objective is to locally circumvent or temporarily push aside visible obstacles rather than reason about how environment modifications influence future accessibility.
-They are typically designed per-episode and per-task, often in cluttered scenes constructed to necessitate one-off interactions.
-Once the sole task is achieved, the episode ends and the environment resets, eliminating any need to consider the long-term consequences of manipulation.
-As a result, these methods focus on short-horizon obstacle removal rather than persistent environment restructuring.
-In contrast, our Lifelong Interactive Navigation framework operates in a sequential, no-reset setting where each decision carries lasting impact.
-The agent must determine not only ``which'' obstacles to move but also ``where'' to place them and ``when'' to refrain from interaction, reasoning over both spatial constraints and perceptual uncertainty to maximize long-term connectivity and task efficiency in a single evolving environment.